fadeevab/design-patterns-rust/behavioral/template-method/README.md

 # Template Method

-Template Method is a default implementation of a trait method that defines a skeleton of an algorithm, and other methods can be redefined in concrete types.
+**Template Method** is a default implementation of a trait method that defines a skeleton of an algorithm, and other methods can be redefined in concrete types.

+## Conceptual Example

 A referenced example: [Template Method in Python](https://refactoring.guru/design-patterns/template-method/python/example)